Summary

 Singapore’s legal system provides clear pathways to recover unpaid debts while maintaining professional relationships.
 Before engaging a civil lawyer or debt recovery law lawyer to commence legal action, you should ensure that:-

-- You preserve evidence of the debt such as contracts, agreements, invoices, receipts, proof of delivery of goods and/or services and the relevant communication records
+- You preserve evidence of the debt such as contracts, agreements, invoices, receipts, proof of delivery of goods and/or services and the relevant communication records This evidence is crucial as it can be submitted in court to demonstrate attempts were made to amicably recover the debt prior to further action.

 - If the debt is the result of a loan, you should ensure that the loan is compliance to MAS guidelines and the Moneylenders Act.